Branchburg, New Jersey: Rail and Public transportation

-NJ Transit train service between Branchburg and New York City is available on the Raritan Valley Line at the North Branch station (located on Station Road), which offers limited daily service and no weekend trains.
-The Raritan Valley Line has weekly service from North Branch Station to Newark Penn Station, where connections can be made to Pennsylvania Station in Midtown Manhattan.
+NJ Transit train service between Branchburg and New York City is available at the North Branch station (located on Station Road), which offers limited daily service and no weekend trains.
+The Raritan Valley Line has weekly service from North Branch Station to Newark Penn Station, where connections can be made to New York Penn Station in Midtown Manhattan.

 The Norfolk Southern Railway's Lehigh Line (formerly the mainline of the Lehigh Valley Railroad), runs through Branchburg.

 NJ Transit offers bus service to and from Newark on the 65 line with local service on the 884 route.

 Trans-Bridge Lines offers bus service between New Hope, Pennsylvania, and New York City, with a stop at the Municipal Park-and-Ride facility on Route 202 North on a daily basis, with westbound service on the Doylestown route to Bethlehem, Pennsylvania, and eastbound to Newark Liberty International Airport and the Port Authority Bus Terminal in Midtown Manhattan.

 Transport of New Jersey bus service between New York City and Allentown, Pennsylvania, is available on a daily basis.

 Newark Liberty International Airport is located approximately 35 mi northeast of Branchburg.
 Also within driving distance are Lehigh Valley International Airport (ABE, formerly Allentown-Bethlehem-Easton International Airport) near Allentown, Pennsylvania, John F. Kennedy International Airport and La Guardia Airport in New York, as well as the Trenton-Mercer Airport near Trenton and Princeton in Mercer County.